 However, if your cat is at least 4 months old, you must obtain (either in person or online):

 Clark County does not require animal licenses for cats within unincorporated areas.
 However, they must have a microchip device or current owner identification tag and must also display a current rabies vaccination tag.

-In incorporated areas, cat license generally costs $10 for a spayed or neutered cat.
-(You can obtain a license for cat that is not spayed or neutered at a cost of $25, but unless you are a breeder, you may be in violation of the law).
+In incorporated areas, a cat license generally costs $10 for a spayed or neutered cat.
+(You can obtain a license for a cat that is not spayed or neutered at a cost of $25, but unless you are a breeder, you may be in violation of the law).
 The license must be renewed yearly.